Benghazi Suspect Spends A Day In Court

 JOHNSON: So when a - Abu Khattala appeared in court on Saturday, right after he got flown into D.C. from a Navy ship, he looked really dazed and confused, Robert.
 Today, a different story - he was alert, listening intently to the proceedings through some headsets and an interpreter.
 He sometimes looked out - out at all of us in the audience, and he wore a green jumpsuit with the word prisoner on the back.
 He still has a really long, gray beard.
 Robert, the purpose of this hearing today was for prosecutors to show enough evidence to prove that he's dangerous and a flight-risk.
 So he needs to be detained in advance of the trial.
 That's just what the judge did.

-SIEGEL: That's the case.
-We're keeping him in federal custody before the trial.
+SIEGEL: That's the case for keeping him in federal custody before the trial.
 What evidence have prosecutors laid out actually tying him to the attack in Benghazi?

 JOHNSON: We just caught a glimpse of that.
 What we see so far, is that prosecutors say they have video clips of the diplomatic compound under attack in September 2012, some eyewitness accounts tying Khattala to the attack, and prosecutors also made some broad statements about his possible motivations - talking about him as a senior commander in a brigade that joined with Ansar al-Sharia, which has been designated a foreign terrorist organization by the U.S. government - that Khattala had a disgust with the U.S. presence in Libya, and that he allegedly supervised the removal of documents from that compound in Benghazi after it caught fire.